Byronseilous/BookWiseMarket/README.md

 ![Landing Page](src/assets/images/screenshots/landing-header.png)

-# Book with me Application
+# BookWiseMarket Application

-BookWithMe is an online marketplace that lets people rent out their properties or spare rooms to guests built on Angular and Node.
+BookWiseMarket: A digital marketplace that empowers users to lease their properties or spare rooms to guests.
+Our platform is built using Angular and Node, offering a seamless experience for both hosts and guests.

-Users can view listed properties and make requests to Book.

-Users with listed properties have the ability to add and manage their listing(s) and manage booking(s)
+Users can effortlessly browse and explore available properties, and when they find the perfect match, they can request a booking.

+For property owners, managing their listings and bookings is a breeze.
+They have full control over their listings, allowing them to add, edit, and manage their properties, as well as handle booking requests with ease.

+Join BookWiseMarket today to unlock the potential of your property and find the ideal space for your next adventure.

 ## Usage